yienyoong/tp/docs/UserGuide.md

 * `filter COM`
 * `filter RVRC`

-1. Enter `filter vaccinated` to see a list of vaccinated students.
+1. Enter `filter vaccinated` into the command box to see a list of vaccinated students.
 ![filter](images/filter.png)

 #### Viewing statistics for student population: `stats`